toammann/fluke_recordings/README.md

   -gi, --guiint         Integrate over a mouse selected time duration (average dataset) -d, --download        Download data from Fluke 287 -m MULTIPLY, --multiply MULTIPLY
-                        Paramter to specify a constant multiplier -r, --relative_t      Make time vectors relative (start from t=0)
+                        Paramter to specify a constant multiplier.
+May be used to muliply a ampere measurement with a constant line voltage to get watts -r, --relative_t      Make time vectors relative (start from t=0)
   ```